Using RESTCONF

 For more details refer to the RFC 8040.

-Using CURL tool, to Receive RESTCONF Notifications subscribe to event stream by GET request as follows:
+tool, to Receive RESTCONF Notifications subscribe to event stream

-> curl http://restconf-dev/restconf/stream -H "Accept:text/event-stream"
+> curl http://restconf-dev/restconf/streams -H "Accept:text/event-stream"

 RESTCONF Headers